Heart of America Marathon & Fun Team Relay

 Event summary

-Get ready to lace up your running shoes for the Heart of America Marathon & Fun Team Relay, taking place on Monday, September 1, 2025, in beautiful Columbia, Boone County, Missouri!
-Celebrating its 66th year, this historic marathon is the second oldest continuously running marathon in the United States and promises an unforgettable experience.
-Participants can choose between the full marathon distance of 26.2 miles or join in the excitement of the Fun Team Relay, perfect for teams of 2 to 4 members tackling relay legs ranging from 3.8 to 7.8 miles.
+Get ready to lace up your running shoes for the Heart of America Marathon & Fun Team Relay, taking place on Labor Day, September 7, 2026, in the charming city of Columbia, Missouri.
+This historic event, now in its 67th year, is celebrated as the second oldest continuously running marathon in the United States.
+Runners can tackle the full marathon distance of 26.2 miles or join in on the excitement with the Fun Team Relay, where teams of 2 to 4 runners collaborate to complete the course.

 Organiser's Description

-The 66th running of the Heart of America Marathon - the 2nd oldest continuously running marathon in the US and
+The 2nd oldest continuously running marathon in the US and the

-* Continuously running since 1960 Be a part of history *
+* Continuously running since 1960 be part of history

 * Home of the world-famous Easley Hill